RentaroNomura/Typoglycemia/README.md

 **JP mode:** You can select this mode from radioButton placed upper-right corner of the window.
 In this mode, you can input a space and characters in "Zenkaku" including "Kanji" but if you use "Kanji", It'll be automatically converted to "Hiragana".

-I used @pykakasi to realize this feature and I'm alredy aware of some errors in convertion.
+I used *pykakasi* to realize this feature and I'm alredy aware of some errors in convertion.